 Our story began in 1860 when Mr James Robertshaw from Collyhurst, Manchester, set up shop making traditional box awnings complete with hand-carved woodwork.
 Shortly afterwards came metal roller blinds and other companion components, all fabricated on-site, beginning an unbroken trading history spanning three centuries.

-The business stayed within the Robertshaw family until the tragic death of James’ grandson William Lancelot Robertshaw in 1960 and was then bought by production manager, Arthur Harrison, who relocated the company to Farnworth, Bolton.
+The business stayed within the Robertshaw family until the tragic death of James’ grandson William Lancelot Robertshaw in 1960.
+It was then bought by production manager, Arthur Harrison, who relocated the company to Farnworth, Bolton.

 Arthur owned and ran the business until he retired in 1979.
-Arthur’s son-in- law, Nigel Sharrock, who also worked within the business, assumed the role of Managing Director in 1980 and has been our MD since.
+Arthur’s son-in- law, Nigel Sharrock, who also worked within the business, assumed the role of Managing Director from 1980 until 2017.

-In 2010 after 50 years at our Farnworth home, we re-located to our current, modern facility and headquarters at Horwich, Bolton, where all of our products are designed and manufactured.
+Today, James Robertshaw remains a family owned business, with Nigel’s wife Lesley and son Matthew now taking the reins.
+After 50 years at our Farnworth home, we relocated to our current, modern facility and headquarters in 2010, and are now based in Bolton where all of our products are designed and manufactured.

 Tony leads sales in the hospitality and leisure, and blind trade sectors.

 His favourite part of his role is developing unusable outside space and creating beautiful and practical solutions, creating profit for the client.

 A keen sportsman and ‘Tough Mudder’ veteran, Tony likes nothing better than coaching his under 8’s girl’s rugby team and supporting his beloved Liverpool football club.

 Debs supports our sales team, helping maintain communications with our clients and providing essential administration support.

 Her favourite part of her role is seeing the large bespoke products JR develops going from concept, through to production, installation and project sign-off, while receiving positive client feedback.